 - How much can you spend on salaries?

 - Will your staff be paid hourly or earn yearly salaries?

 - What types of benefits can you offer?

 When you have a clear idea of the budget you have for staff, you can make an informed decision on who you should hire.

 Aside from the necessary filing and administrative costs, there are some other costs to take into consideration.

 Creating a website is essential for a new nonprofit, because it is the launchpad for interacting with the community they serve and getting the word out about their organization.
 90% of the U.S. population uses the internet to find information!

 To create a website, you have a few options.
 Please note that we do not recommend doing it yourself!
 It is very difficult to create and update, and you run the risk of producing a low quality product.
-If you want to dive deeper into website creation, check out this article.
 Instead, we recommend you choose one of the following options:

 Hiring a freelance web designer: A freelancer or someone you know who works specifically with websites can be a good way to go.
 Since the project is outsourced, you can spend more time focusing on your mission versus learning how to code, but the minimum cost is about $2,000.